turingschool/community_content/README.markdown

 Each six-week session, all students in modules 2, 3, and 4 will prepare either a lightning talk, blog post for turing.io/blog, screencast for turing.io/blog, or student-led elective.
 Preparation and completion of any of these options will take approximately 2-4 hours.

 Alternatively, students may pitch and lead a Gear-Up session.
-Check with Jeff to get this approved.
+Check with both Jeff and Allison to get this approved.

 ## Community Content How-To